We put tags on sharks. We then follow them around the ocean. In any other scenario, this behaviour would seem creepy.

 In short, this process involves attaching a small device called a tag (sorry, there’s no way I can write that and not sound patronising) which emits a ping, to the shark.
 A boat comprising a small team of people equipped with a receiver (a piece of hardware which records data from this tag, such as depth, temp etc, GPS), then follow said ping from such a distance that they don’t affect the shark’s routine.

 This provides an incredible wealth of information which tell us how sharks behave at certain times, during certain seasons at certain areas, which we can then compare to tracking data from other areas.
-This helps us understand various aspects of shark behavior, such as how they adapt their hunting strategies to the unique properties of a particular region.
+This helps us understand various aspects of shark behaviour, such as how they adapt their hunting strategies to the unique properties of a particular region.

 I’m one of three people (yay, ‘special’ in the good sense, for once) who has tracked white sharks in Mossel Bay and Gansbaai (South Africa), each in contribution to datasets used in a number of PhD and Masters studies.